scottishgovernment/economicactionplan.mygov.scot/pages/place/3-regional-economies.md

 next: { title: "Business Improvement Districts", url: "/place/business-improvement-districts/" }
 prev: { title: "City Region and Other Growth Deals", url: "/place/city-region-deals/" }
 ---
+***Driving inclusive economic growth through partnership and collaboration between government, agencies, academia and the private sector***

 ![An aerial photograph of the Forth Bridges](/assets/images/pageimages/Place.33.jpg)

 ---
-***Driving inclusive economic growth through partnership and collaboration between government, agencies, academia and the private sector***

-## Key Points:
+## Key points:

 * Supporting development of Regional Economic Partnerships across Scotland out of the City Region and Growth Deal experience
 * Delivery of a new enterprise agency for the South of Scotland